kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 The information returned by `kosli search` - like Pipeline, Fingerprint or History - can be used to run more dedicated searches in Kosli.

-## Search for a pipeline
+## Search for a flow

 When you search in Kosli you often need to refer to a specific pipeline.
-If you don't remember all the pipelines' names it is easy to list them with `kosli pipeline ls` command:
+If you don't remember all the pipelines' names it is easy to list them with `kosli list flows` command:

 ```
-% kosli pipeline ls
+$ kosli list flows
 NAME                    DESCRIPTION                         VISIBILITY
 creator                 UX for Group/Kata creation          public
 custom-start-points     Custom exercises choices            public